get-dx/terraform-provider-dx/docs/resources/entity_type.md

 - `aliases` (Map of Boolean) Key-value pairs enabling specific aliases for the entity type (e.g., 'github_repository': true).
 - `description` (String) Detailed explanation of the entity type.
-- `properties` (Attributes List) Custom properties to attach to the entity type.
+- `properties` (Attributes Map) Custom properties to attach to the entity type, keyed by property identifier.
 Note: When updating, you must include ALL existing properties in your configuration, as the API replaces the entire properties list. (see [below for nested schema](#nestedatt--properties))

 ### Read-Only